Hook Failures

 Cause: Manual edits to planning files, or a merge conflict left files in a bad state.

-Fix: Run /gsd:next to diagnose the current state.
-If unrecoverable, delete the phase-specific files (e.g., .planning/phase-1-PLAN.md) and re-run the phase from /gsd:discuss-phase.
+Fix: Use /silver:forensics to diagnose the current state.
+If unrecoverable, restore or archive the bad phase-specific files and re-run the phase from /silver:context and /silver:plan.

 docs/sessions/YYYY-MM-DD-task-slug.md.
 Check recent session logs to understand what happened before the failure.Configuration Issues